Healthcare Financial Services

 As consolidations accelerate, health systems need assistance in vetting potential partners, either as the acquiring party or the one being acquired.
 Coker provides financial, cultural, and strategic due diligence assistance to not-for-profit and for-profit hospitals throughout the country.

 Hospital Revenue Cycle and Reimbursement

 There is not one healthcare organization that does not consistently and proactively focus on improvement of their respective revenue cycle management (RCM) components.
-Coker utilizes not only its significant experience in revenue cycle, but assigns its colleagues with entity specific experience (past chief financial officers, central business office directors, vice president/RCM, patient account executives) in assisting clients with all aspects of revenue cycle.
-Many times, simply an objective outside perspective is all that’s needed to bring RCM operations back with anticipated metrics and improved results.
+Coker utilizes not only its significant experience in healthcare revenue cycle, but assigns its colleagues with entity specific experience (past chief financial officers, central business office directors, vice president/RCM, patient account executives) in assisting clients with all aspects of revenue cycle.
+Many times, simply an objective, outside perspective is all that’s needed to remediate RCM operations and establish anticipated metrics and improve results.

-A relatively new healthcare financial service being completed by Coker relates to clinically integrated networks (CIN).
-As CINs grow in popularity and prevalence, the need increases for experienced counsel on how dollars earned through the CINs should be distributed to all constituents, i.e., participating providers, hospital partners, or retained within the CIN.
+An additional healthcare financial service being completed by Coker relates to clinically integrated networks (CINs).
+As CINs grow in popularity and prevalence, the need increases for experienced counsel on how dollars earned through the CIN should be distributed to all constituents, i.e., participating providers, hospital partners, or retained within the CIN.
 Coker provides assistance on financial distributions for both physician-sponsored and hospital-sponsored CINs.

 General Financial Advisory

 Coker is willing and able to undertake many other projects where clients need assistance.

 Contact Coker Group to speak with one of our qualified healthcare business consultants and learn how we can assist your organization through our healthcare financial services.